zliibbe/strava-cycling-profile/README.md

 ## License

-This project is for an interview and should not be copied.
+This project is for an interview and should not be copied.# Clean commit history